 - Add 2 tbsp of ketchup.
 This is optional, but I feel like the ketchup has nice hits of sweetness and acidity and rounds off the dish quite well.

-- Add 2 tbsp of cream and cook the gravy till it looks rich and shiny.
+- Add 1 tsp honey and cook the mixture till it looks rich and shiny.

 NOTE: It is super important that you use Kashmiri Red Chilli for this dish.
 This chilli is low on heat and big on colour, and it what gives Butter Chicken that lovely shade of orange.